 They may also decide that you did not meet the performance expectations for your bonus.
-Your bonus is not entirely in your control, and so you should avoid relying on it as a regular part of your income.
+Your bonus generally is not entirely under your control, and so you should avoid relying on it as a regular part of your income.

 Focus Bonuses on Your Goals

-Use Your Bonuses for Your Extras
+Use Your Bonuses for Optional Extras

-You can use your bonus to fund your luxury items, with the understanding that you will not purchase certain items or go on vacation unless you receive your bonus.
+You can use your bonus to buy luxury items, with the understanding that you will not purchase certain items or go on vacation unless you receive your bonus.
 This also means that you should not spend this money until you actually receive it.

 For example, you may decide to use your bonus each year to cover your family vacation with the understanding that you will not go on vacation if you do not receive the bonus.
 This way your vacation will not ruin your budget.
-You may also use the bonus towards annual swim passes for your family or passes towards an amusement park.
-However, you simply do not renew the passes if you do not receive your bonus.
+You may also use the bonus toward annual swim passes for your family or passes to an amusement park.
+However, you should not renew the passes if you do not receive your bonus.